pyconpt/2022/pycon_portugal_2022/content/conduct/code_of_conduct/code_of_conduct.md

 * We do not tolerate harassment of conference participants in any form.
 This includes offensive comments related to the categories above, deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of talks or other events, violent threats or language, inappropriate physical contact, and unwelcome sexual attention.
 Advocating for, or encouraging, any of the above behaviour is also not acceptable.
 * Sexual language and imagery are not appropriate for any venue to which the CoC applies.
 * Some people may not wish to be filmed or photographed - respect their wishes, take extra care when publishing pictures and provide a way to request them to be taken down.
 * Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive and unwelcoming to those around you.
-Excessive swearing and offensive jokes are not appropriate for DjangoCon Europe.
+Excessive swearing and offensive jokes are not appropriate for PyCon Europe.
 * Condescending behavior towards people of different knowledge levels, and especially beginners, is unacceptable.
 * No one owes anyone any form of interaction or explanation for why they don't want contact.
 If someone asks you to leave them alone, accept and respect it without any further discussion, even if you think it is unwarranted.